cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: A vista is a version of situation or of a range or possibilities.
 | Usage: These uprisings come from desperation and a vista of a future without hope.
 |
+| ingest
+| ingestion
+| ingestive
+| Definition: take (food, drink, or another substance) itno the body by swallowing or absorbing it.
+| Usage: The drug is more easily ingested in pill form.
+| Definition: absorb (information).
+| Usage: He spent his days ingesting the content of the library.
+|
+| galvanize
+| galvanization
+| Phrase: galvanize sb into (doing) sth
+| Definition: to make sb take action by shocking them or by making them excited.
+| Usage: The urgency of his voice galvanized them into action.
+| Definition: (often as adjective galvanized) coat (iron or steel) with a protective layer of zince. [镀锌]
+| Usage: An old galvanized bucket.
+|